3ative/thermostat-project-v3/README.md

 * 3D Printer files provided are as seen in the tutorial and can be used as a base model for your own 'Front Plate' mounting solutions.

 ## Please Be Aware:
-* Depending on the supply, SOME OLED displays have the VCC & GND (0v) pins reversed - Be sure to check and adjust your build accordingly.
+* Depending on the supplier, SOME OLED displays have the VCC & GND (0v) pins reversed - Be sure to check and adjust your build accordingly.

 # Watch the full tutorial here: https://youtu.be/RorDXsYIrnQ